About the Buddhafield Festival

-This year Buddhafield will be basing its programme around the theme of “Awakened Awareness”.
+This year Buddhafield will be basing its programme around the theme of “Courageous Compassion”.
 Get involved during our public rituals!
 Find out more.

 The Buddhafield Festival is held on a beautiful site in the Blackdown Hills Area of Outstanding Natural Beauty (AONB), about 7 miles South of Taunton, at Culmhead.

 We offer a full programme of activities, including the teaching, discussion and study of Buddhism and meditation in the Dharma Parlour and Meditation Space.
 If it’s relaxation you’re looking for, take your ease in one a number of vegan and vegetarian cafés, whilst waiting for one of our extensive range of workshops to start.
 There’s a full performance programme of music and cabaret.
 We have a set of specialist Areas and Spaces including Permaculture, Social Change, Women’s Space and a terrific Kids Area.
 Amongst the delights of healing and bodywork on offer, you could learn or practise Yoga, Tai Chi, Chi Gung, book a massage or investigate one of the dozens of other treatments.

 The testimonials page has a selection of recent feedback and reviews.
 There’s also a list of photographs and videos.